Swiss Market Index: Capped weightings

 In 2017, in order to address the issue that the top three constituents (Nestlé, Roche, Novartis) account for more than 60% of the index capitalization, SIX Swiss Exchange changed the rules of the SMI to introduce capped weighting.
 The weight of any constituent in the SMI index can no longer exceed 18%.

 Readjusting any weight exceeding 18% down to that value is done, in principle, on a quarterly basis.
 However, whenever a constituent reaches a weight exceeding 20% during a quarter (intra-quarter breach), then the weight is brought back to 18% without waiting for the next quarterly review.

 To make the transition smoother, there was an initial transition period during which these changes were progressively implemented, in steps of at most 3% per quarter.

 Additionally, a new index, the SPI 20, was created to continue indexing the 20 SMI constituents without any caps.

 SMI constituents

 Current constituents

-As of 16 September 2022, the following 20 stocks make up the SMI index.
+As of 13 June 2023, the following 20 stocks make up the SMI index.

-The rank is based on free-float capitalization as of 31 August 2022.
-The first ten weights are given as of 31 August 2022.
+The rank is based on free-float capitalization as of 13 June 2023.
+The first ten weights are given as of 28 April 2023.
 The other weights are given as of 23 March 2020.
-The latest update following the ordinary review was implemented on 16 September 2022, when Sonova replaced SGS.
+The latest update following the ordinary review was implemented in June 2023, when Kuehne + Nagel replaced Credit Suisse Group.